Am I a water supplier?

 • a water supply that is only used for stock or irrigation

-• a property with 2 dwellings that each have their own separate water supply (eg 1 from a bore and 1 from roof water collection).
+• a property with two dwellings that each have their own separate water supply (e.g., one from a bore and one from roof water collection).

 What do I do if I'm a water supplier?

-If you own a drinking water supply operating before 15 November 2021 not registered with the Ministry of Health, you have until November 2025 to register with Taumata Arowai.
-You then have until November 2028 to fully comply with the Water Services Act.
+Right now, the Water Services Act 2021 (the Act) says that if you own a drinking water supply operating before 15 November 2021 not registered with the Ministry of Health, you have until:

 In the meantime, you have a duty of care to make sure the water you provide is safe.
 If you are unsure, consider arranging a water quality test.
 This will give you information about your water quality.
 You can then start to plan what you might need to do to make sure your water continues to be safe.

-Once you register as a drinking water supplier, you’ll need to make sure your water meets the Drinking Water Standards.
+Once your drinking water supply is registered, you’ll need to make sure the water you provide the community meets the Drinking Water Standards.
 These standards set the Maximum Acceptable Values (MAVs) for a range of substances which can affect drinking water quality and safety.
 They are based on guideline values set by the World Health Organisation, with some adjustments for Aotearoa New Zealand circumstances.

-Smaller suppliers can choose from a range of optionsincluding Acceptable Solutions.
-They can select the option that best suits their circumstances.
-Acceptable Solutions and are intended to provide a straightforward option for certain supply types.
+Smaller suppliers have options available to help make providing safe water easier, including Acceptable Solutions.
+These are intended to provide a straightforward option for specific supply types.
 We recognise that options need to be practical and affordable.